Grate-Oracle-Lewot/GrateCrystal/README.md

   - Sunday: In the morning, Mr. Fuji appears, no battle; in the day, if you have all 16 Badges, Lance will appear for a rematch with levels similar to the Lance/Clair double battle in HGSS

 ## Miscellaneous
-- The Odd Egg can now hatch into starters as well as babies, and whatever it becomes is a guaranteed shiny
+- The Odd Egg can now hatch into starters (including Eevee) as well as babies, and whatever it becomes is a guaranteed shiny
 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Changes to the lists of moves referenced by different enemy trainer AI functions, potentially making them smarter